Chisom83/Northwind_Traders/README.md

 The dataset used for this analysis can be accessed in Microsoft Excel download here

 ### Data Cleaning
-- the dataset was cleaned
+- the dataset was cleaned in excel to ensure consistency and accuracy before analysis.
+- Duplicate were identified and removed.
+- Missing values were handled usind the mean, replacing them with the average avaliable data.

+### Exploratory Data Analysis

 ### SQL Query
 - Key Metrics